Streaming binary logs

 • namespace="ExampleNamespace" and name="LoggingFunction" define the table's namespace and table name.

-• <Column name="MyPartition" dataType="String" columnType="Partitioning"/> sets the column called MyPartition as the column partitioning column.
-This is the column used to determine the column partition value for each row.
-This is an advanced use case, as this table isn't partitioned by a Date - there's not even a column that reflects a date.
+• <Column name="MyPartition" dataType="String" columnType="Partitioning"/> sets the column called MyPartition as the partitioning column.
+This needs to be calculated for each row, as explained in the Java class.
+This is an advanced use case, as this table isn't partitioned by Date and doesn't include any date-related columns.

 Note